 We evaluated the performance of the expected latency based routing and compared it with several other cost metrics described below.
-We used the BRITE [18] topology generator to create random topologies using the Waxman model, where the probability to create a link depends on the distance between the nodes.
-We chose this model because it generates mostly short links that that fit our goal for localized recovery.
-We assigned random loss from 0% to 5% on half of the links of each topology, selected randomly.
+We used the BRITE [19] topology generator to create random topologies using the Waxman model, where the probability to create a link depends on the distance between the nodes.
+We chose this model because it generates mostly short links that fit our goal for localized recovery.
+We assigned random uniform loss from 0% to 5% on half of the links of each topology, selected randomly.
+Since routing decisions are done at relatively large intervals (10 seconds or more), the short term burstiness of the losses does not influence our cost metric, and therefore we only looked at the long term loss average in this experiment.
 We considered every node generated by BRITE to be an overlay node, and every link to be an overlay edge.
 For each topology we determined the nodes defining the diameter of the network (the two nodes for which the shortest latency path is longest), and determined the routing path between them given by different cost metrics.

 By adjusting the size of the plane in which BRITE generates topologies, networks with different diameters are created.
 For each network diameter we generated 1000 different topologies and evaluated the packet delivery ratio between the network diameter nodes when running the real-time protocol on the links of the network, using different routing metrics.
+Note that while we adjusted the size of the network plane, the placement of the nodes and individual link latencies was chosen randomly by BRITE.
 Figure 12 shows the average delivery ratio for network topologies with 15 nodes and 30 links, and Figure 13 shows the delivery ratio for network topologies with 100 nodes and 200 links.
-For a link with direct latency T and loss rate p, considering an audio codec threshold $T{max} = 100$ msec and the packet interarrival time $\Delta = 2$ msec, the cost metrics used are computed as follows:
+For a link with direct latency T and loss rate p, considering an audio codec threshold $T{max} = 100$ msec and the packet inter-arrival time $\Delta = 2$ msec, the cost metrics used are computed as follows:

-- Expected latency: $Cost=(1-p)\cdot T+(p-2p^2+3p^3)\cdot (3T+\Delta)+(2p^2-3p^3)\cdot T{max}$ - Hop distance: Cost = 1 - Link latency: Cost = T - Loss rate: Cost = -log(1-p) - Greedy optimizer: We used a modified Dijkstra algorithm that, at each iteration, computes the delay distribution of the selected partial paths and chooses the one with the maximum delivery ratio. - Best route: All the possible paths and their delay distributions were computed, and out of these the best one was selected.
-Obviously, this operation is very expensive, mainly because of the memory limitation of storing all combinations of delay distributions.
-Using a computer with 2GB memory we could not compute the best route for networks with more than 16 nodes.
+- Expected latency: $Cost = (1-p) \cdot T + (p-2p^2+3p^3) \cdot (3T+\Delta) + (2p^2-3p^3) \cdot T{max}$

+- Hop distance: Cost = 1

+- Link latency: Cost = T

+- Loss rate: Cost = -log(1-p)

+- Greedy optimizer: We used a modified Dijkstra algorithm